brettvaida/site/readme.md

-# Installation
+# Install

-`npm i` to install all dependencies then trigger the build and watch scripts respectively
+`npm i` to install all dependencies then trigger the build and watch scripts automatically

-# Usage
+# Use

 `npm run build` to manually trigger the build script